Hearing Aid Types

 Completely In Canal Hearing Aids / Mini In Canal

 Completely in canal or CIC hearing aids are pretty discreet devices that will go unnoticed except by the keenest eye.
-Up to recently they were predominantly nonwireless, however in just the recent past many manufacturers have released wireless enabled CICs.
-I think that this is a fantastic break through, however, wireless enabled devices are slightly bigger than non wireless CICs so you need to consider that before you go ahead if complete discretion is your objective.
+Up to recently, they were predominantly nonwireless, however, in just the recent past many manufacturers have released wireless enabled CICs.
+I think that this is a fantastic breakthrough, however, wireless enabled devices are slightly bigger than non-wireless CICs so you need to consider that before you go ahead if complete discretion is your objective.
 What is hugely interesting is that some manufacturers have managed to fit directional microphones on CICs, this again is a recent breakthrough.

 Directional microphones give real assistance in noisy environments, however, this is the first time they have been on CICs so it will be interesting to see the effect they have.
-Early reports indicate that they deliver better speech clarity in group and noisy situations.
-Again, though, directional mics make the CIC slightly larger, I believe though that like wireless, the functionality is well worth the trade off.
+Early reports indicate that they deliver better speech clarity in a group and noisy situations.
+Again, though, directional mics make the CIC slightly larger, I believe though that like wireless, the functionality is well worth the trade-off.
 Mini in canal hearing aids are all of the above except slightly larger, most mini in canals would come with wireless functionality and directional microphones.

 Full Shell & Half Shell Hearing Aids

 They are as they sound, larger custom hearing aids that sit in the concha or bowl of the ear.
-The half shell basically fills half the concha and the full shell fills the whole concha.
+The half-shell basically fills half the concha and the full shell fills the whole concha.
 The traditional benefit of these devices has been more features, more power and physical controls like programme button and volume controls.
 In the recent past with the introduction of wireless capability and more powerful solutions at CIC level, those benefits have all but become negated.
 However, these devices still have advantages, they usually have bigger battery sizes which allow them to work longer between changes and they are easier to handle for people with dexterity and vision problems.

 The Pros & Cons of Custom Hearing Aids